Board of Supervisors Meeting Summary

 - Finance Department Report – The Board approved the following:

-- Appropriation of $8,014.52 for reimbursement of incentive payments to the FY 26 IDA Budget.
+- Approved an appropriation of $9,800 of federal funds to the FY 26 School Budget.

 |